-Extensive software documentation is available, including Touchstone and CATRADER User Guides, and guides for input data preparation.
+Extensive software documentation is available, including Touchstone, Touchstone Re User Guides, and guides for input data preparation.
 In addition, AIR has recently introduced a new genre of documentation for regions with complex policy conditions or cat pools.
-These "Using the Model" guides explain in detail how to use the AIR models in Touchstone and CATRADER, including any special instructions on importing data and running an analysis.
-Currently available are in the United States are:
+These "Using the Model" guides explain in detail how to use the AIR models in Touchstone, Touchstone Re, including any special instructions on importing data and running an analysis.
+Some of the guides currently available are in the United States are:

-- Using the AIR Hurricane Model for the United States in Touchstone - Using the AIR Multiple Crop Insurance (MPCI) Model for the United States (V.17.0) - Using the AIR U.S. Hurricane Model for Offshore Assets

-- Using the AIR Inland Flood Model for the United-States in Touchstone - Using the AIR Severe Thunderstorm Model for the United States - Using Builder's Risk in Touchstone
+- Using the AIR Hurricane Model for the United States in Touchstone - Using the AIR Multiple Crop Insurance (MPCI) Model for the United States - Using the AIR U.S. Hurricane Model for Offshore Assets - Using the AIR Inland Flood Model for the United-States in Touchstone - Using the AIR Severe Thunderstorm Model for the United States - Using Builder's Risk in Touchstone - Using Geocoding in Touchstone - Modeling Industrial Facilities

 More information on AIR's approach to training and technical support can be found on the Support Overview page of the AIR website.
-Support contact information and 'Using the AIR model' documents are available for other countries on the AIR's Client Portal.
+Support contact information and 'Using the AIR model' documents are available for other perils, software applications and countries on the AIR's Client Portal.